adam-zhang-lcps/papers/high-balloon-bacteria.typ

 Evaluate and compare the radiation resistance of Ecoli, Coagulans, and Halo.

 == Hypothesis
-Since Halo has shown exceptional radiation resistance in previous research#CN, it will show greater radiation resistance compared to both Ecoli and Coagulans, model organisms with no significant demonstrated radiation resistance.
+Since Halo has shown exceptional radiation resistance in previous research @Jung2017:Microbial, it will show greater radiation resistance compared to both Ecoli and Coagulans, model organisms with no significant demonstrated radiation resistance.

 == Background
+@SmithSowa2017:BallooninBiologis

 #lorem(100)

 #lorem(100)